coreos/docs/oem/index.md

 * Set up networking, if dhcp is not available
 * Place initial credentials (via SSH keys)

 Upon every boot, CoreOS will look for `/usr/share/oem/run.sh`, and if it exists, execute it.
-The directory `/usr/share/oem/` should be where all files related to the particular implementation.
+The directory `/usr/share/oem/` should be where all files related to the particular implementation reside.
 This includes scripts, agents, or anything else required to bring the host up.

 If dhcp is in place, networking and nameservers will be automatically configured.
 However, no credentials will be on the host, so that will still need to be configured via an OEM.